Opinion | Putin is slowly murdering Alexei Navalny. Here’s how the U.S. can save him.

 Why can we assume that Mr. Putin intends to kill Mr. Navalny?
 First, because he already tried — a fact thoroughly documented by Mr. Navalny and a group of private investigators during his five-month convalescence in Germany.
 Second, because the dissident now poses an even greater threat to the regime than he did before the poisoning.
 His courageous return to the country in January and immediate arrest on trumped-up charges triggered some of the largest protest demonstrations Russia has seen in Mr. Putin’s two decades of rule.

 We also know that the Kremlin has done this before.
 In 2009, Russian lawyer Sergei Magnitsky, who had uncovered a massive fraud perpetrated by a group of senior government officials, died in prison following gross mistreatment like that Mr. Navalny is enduring.
 The Western businessman who employed him, William Browder, has spent the past decade seeking justice in the case, including by inducing the United States and other Western governments to enact laws providing for the sanction of all those involved in Mr. Magnitsky’s case as well as in other human rights violations.
-Mr. Browder calls what is happening to Mr. Navalny a “slow motion assassination”; Amnesty International says the regime is creating “a situation of a slow death and seeking to hide what is happening.”
+Mr. Browder calls what is happening to Mr. Navalny a “slow-motion assassination”; Amnesty International says the regime is creating “a situation of a slow death and seeking to hide what is happening.”

 Mr. Navalny’s supporters are taking great risks to focus attention on his case.
 On Tuesday, nine of his supporters, including several doctors, traveled to his prison camp to demand that he receive proper medical treatment; they were arrested and later sentenced to a week in prison.
 Meanwhile, more than 350,000 Russians have pledged to take part in public demonstrations for Mr. Navalny, even though they risk arrest or assault by security forces.
 Organizers say the protests will be scheduled when half a million have signed up.